U.S. apartment vacancy rate flat at 4.2 percent in fourth quarter

-U.S. apartment vacancy rate was flat in the fourth quarter, while rents continued to rise due to a strengthening economy and labor market, real estate research firm Reis Inc (REIS.O) said on Monday.
+U.S. apartment vacancy rate was flat in the fourth quarter, while rents continued to rise due to a strengthening economy and labour market, real estate research firm Reis Inc said on Monday.

 Reis said it expects the vacancy rate to slowly drift upward this year due to a significant level of anticipated construction.